PedrelliLuca/ToonTanks/notes.md

 When you select a widget component, like a text box, if you want to implement a logic for it (i.e. use it in the graph section) **don't forget to tick the "IsVariable" checkbox** in the topright of the details panel.

 Careful at constructors in unreal: if you place there reference to things you might easily get crashes, because constructors are executed before BeginPlay() and things do not exist in the world before BeginPlay().

+### Lesson 154 - GameMode blueprint

+**Through the gamemode blueprint**, we'll be creating and displaying our start and end widgets to the screen, which will encapsulate the flow of gameplay that we currently have going.

+To override the functions that we have in our C++ class, we go over to the function section, highlight the function text to get the override option, and then press that button to dropdown the available functions.

+The GameStart and GameOver BP functions, which are called on the C++ side (TankGameModeBase.cpp) will create our widgets!

+There is a create widget node, but this is not enough to show the widgets, this node just creates them!
+To show them we need another node, AddToViewport